The Hunchback of Notre Dame (musical): Act I

+Act II

 Esmeralda returns to Notre Dame, asking Quasimodo to hide the injured Phoebus.
 She gives Quasimodo a woven band and leaves.
 Inspired by the story of Saint Aphrodisius and encouraged by the saints, Quasimodo deciphers the woven band as a map and resolves to help her ("Flight into Egypt").
 Frollo returns to Notre Dame, asking Quasimodo where Esmeralda is; Quasimodo responds that he doesn't know.
 Frollo appears to accept this, before a guard informs Frollo that they know where Esmeralda is.
 Frollo tells Quasimodo that they will now be successful in capturing Esmeralda and leaves ("Esmeralda (Reprise)").

 Using the map, Quasimodo and Phoebus go to warn the gypsies ("Rest and Recreation (Reprise)").
 Initially, the gypsies attempt to kill the two, but they are saved by Esmeralda. ("Court of Miracles").
 The two tell the gypsies Frollo will attack at dawn.
 The gypsies prepare to leave; Phoebus asks Esmeralda to go with her, the two expressing their love for each other as Quasimodo looks on, heartbroken ("Heaven's Light (Reprise)/In a Place of Miracles").
 Frollo suddenly enters, having followed Quasimodo, and arrests all present—only Clopin manages to escape.
 Frollo has the guards lock Quasimodo in the bell tower.

 Frollo visits Esmeralda, telling her that he can save her if she accepts being with him.
 When Esmeralda refuses, he threatens Phoebus' life and attempts to rape her ("Sanctuary (Reprise)").
 He halts when Esmeralda cries out in protest, allowing her to have a final conversation with Phoebus.
 Phoebus pleads for her to accept Frollo's offer to save herself, which Esmeralda refuses to do.
 They yearn together for a better future ("Someday").
 Meanwhile, in the bell tower, the statues encourage Quasimodo to free himself and save Esmeralda; Quasimodo angrily denounces them, declaring that he will remain stoic until he dies ("Made of Stone").